k8ssandra/k8ssandra/docs/content/en/docs/faqs/_index.md

 ### What kind of provisioning tasks can I perform with K8ssandra?

 Among the tasks are dynamically scaling up or down the size of your cluster.
 See [Provisioning a cluster](/docs/topics/provision-a-cluster/).

+### How can I contribute to the K8ssandra docs?

+See the documentation [guidelines](/docs/contribution-guidelines/) topic.

 ## Next